Geo-Referenced Infrastructure and Demographic Data for Development (GRID3) – Phase 2

 Completion: Dec 2022

-We have developed training materials and a curriculum on GIS, geospatial analysis, hybrid census, population estimation, and ‘R’ programming and delivered these through in-person and remote capacity strengthening workshops and during regional workshops organised by UNFPA.
-We have also developed tools enable easier data utilisation and survey design:
+We developed training materials and a curriculum on GIS, geospatial analysis, hybrid census, population estimation, and ‘R’ programming and delivered these through in-person and remote capacity strengthening workshops and during regional workshops organised by UNFPA.
+We also developed tools enable easier data utilisation and survey design:

 Webinars